Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

 \subsubsection{The chain of arcs}

-Let the \emph{chain of arcs} of $P$, denoted by $\Ac$, be the curve composed by the points $a$ in the plane which are apexes of a $P$-free extremal $\theta$-quadrant $W^a$ for some $\theta\in [0,2\pi)$.
-Notice that $W^a$ is supported by at least two points of $P$.
-The \emph{sub-chain} associated to an edge $e_i$ of $\partial(\ch)$ will be defined as the curve $A_{e_i}$ composed by those points $a$ such that $W^a$ intersects $e_i$.
+Let the \emph{chain of arcs} of $P$, denoted by $\Ac$, be the curve composed of the points $a$ in the plane that are apexes of a $P$-free extremal $\theta$-quadrant $W^a$ for some $\theta\in [0,2\pi)$.
+Note that $W^a$ is supported by at least two points of $P$.
+The \emph{sub-chain} associated with an edge $e_i$ of $\partial(\ch)$ will be defined as the curve $A_{e_i}$ composed of those points $a$ such that $W^a$ intersects $e_i$.
 See \Cref{fig:cor:arc-chain}, left.
-This sub-chain $A_{e_i}$ is monotone with respect to $e_i$, since it is composed by arcs of circles, which have to be monotone in order for $W^a$ to intersect $e_i$, and two consecutive monotone arcs whose extremal $\theta$-quadrants intersect $e_i$ can only form a monotone curve.
-Finally, since a sub-chain may have vertices not belonging to $P$, we call \emph{link} to the part of a sub-chain which lies between two points of $P$.
+This sub-chain $A_{e_i}$ is monotone with respect to $e_i$, since it is composed of arcs of circles, which have to be monotone in order for $W^a$ to intersect $e_i$, and two consecutive monotone arcs whose extremal $\theta$-quadrants intersect $e_i$ can only form a monotone curve.
+Finally, since a sub-chain may have vertices not belonging to $P$, we define a \emph{link} to be the part of a sub-chain that lies between two points of $P$.
 See \Cref{fig:cor:arc-chain}, right.

-Note that, if a pair of opposite extremal $\theta$-quadrants generates an overlapping region, then their apexes lie on intersecting links and the rectangular overlap lies in the area bounded by the intersection of the two links.
+Note that if a pair of opposite extremal $\theta$-quadrants generates an overlapping region, then their apexes lie on intersecting links and the rectangular overlap lies in the area bounded by the intersection of the two links.
 See again \Cref{fig:cor:arc-chain}, left.
-Hence, in order to prove that the set~$\St$ of overlapping regions can be maintained in linear time and space, we will prove that the number of overlap and release events is linear by proving that there is a linear number of intersections between links.
+Hence, in order to prove that the set~$\St$ of overlapping regions can be maintained in linear time and space, we will prove that the number of overlap and release events is linear.
+This is done by proving that the number of intersections between the links is linear.